AdaCore/spark2014/lrm/source/introduction.rst

 tools.

-If the postcondition of a function can be specified in |SPARK|, then the postcondition may be recast as the expression of an expression function making it both the postcondition and the implementation of the function.
+If the postcondition of a function can be specified in |SPARK|, then the postcondition may be recast as the expression of an ``expression_function_declaration`` making it both the postcondition and the implementation of the function.
 This is useful, particularly for ghost functions, as the expression which acts as the postcondition may not give the most efficient implementation but if the function is a ghost function this may not matter.

 .. _verific_modes: